 With the widespread influx of refugees to Europe from Africa and the Middle East in recent years, as well as the ongoing issue of illegal immigration in the United States, it's no surprise that this theme is beginning to show up in both young adult and juvenile fiction novels.
 Ele Fountain's debut novel, Refugee 87 is one such novel that explores the journey of a young refugee with heartbreaking realism.

 Fourteen-year-old Shiferwa (Shif) Gebreselassie lives next door to his best friend Bini in a two room house.
 Both boys are good students and ambitious about their futures.
 While Bini wants to be a doctor someday, Shif is considering engineering.
-Both boys have lost their fathers; Shif's father died when he was seven, while Bini's father left around the same time to find a better job but never returned.
+Both boys have lost their fathers: Shif's father died when he was seven, while Bini's father left around the same time to find a better job but never returned.
 Every day Shif's mother goes to work taking his younger sister, Lemlem with her to her job mending clothing.

 One day Shif and Bini notice an army truck parked outside their school with four armed soldiers watching the students enter the school.
 At school the atmosphere is tense and Shif finds he is unable to focus.
 At home that night, Shif waits for his mother and Lemlem to return home.
 When they are late arriving he decides to go to the nearest shop to purchase some injera despite being forbidden by his mother to go out after school.
 It is a rule he has religiously obeyed until now.
-On his way home Shif hears soldiers knocking on the doors of houses and when a soldier calls out to him, he flees home.
+On his way home, Shif hears soldiers knocking on the doors of houses and when a soldier calls out to him, he flees home.
 Later his mother tells him the reason for her strict rule: that by going out he makes himself visible to others and to the army.

 The next day Bini doesn't attend school, despite having to write an important test.
 After school Shif tries to see Bini but Bini's mother, Saba tells him that he's at market and will not be returning to school.
 This news leaves Shif in shock because he knows his friend loves school.
 They have one more year of school and the mandatory two years of military school before they can apply to university.
 That night Shif questions his mother about these events and learns the stunning news that his father is likely not dead.
 A university lecturer, he had requested that teachers be paid more and was taken away by the government.
 He was imprisoned in a camp with others who had also spoken out against the government.
 His mother doesn't know for sure if Shif's father is still alive but she remains hopeful.

 Shif's mother also tells him that the military is doing an operation known as a giffa, rounding up those boys and girls they believe are trying to escape military school.
 Because Shif is the son of someone considered by the government to be a traitor, if he is caught in the giffa he will likely never be released from military school.
 It is likely that he will be sent to the gold mines.
-The two mothers instead have planned for the boys to leave the country; they will leave in the morning with smugglers who will take them to the border and then north to the coast where they will take a boat to Europe.
+Both Shif and Bini's mothers instead have planned for the boys to leave the country: they will leave in the morning with smugglers who will take them to the border and then north to the coast where they will take a boat to Europe.
 Shif's mother explains that he must learn her phone number as well as his Uncle Batha's number in case of emergency.

 However, their plans are thwarted when, in the middle of the night, soldiers raid both boys' homes and drag Shif and Bini into the night and into the back of a waiting truck.
 Driven miles from home, into the desert and imprisoned in a metal shipping container with other political prisoners, Shif and Bini know their situation is dire.
 With the help of other prisoners, the two boys are given a second chance at life, a chance to escape and tell the world what is happening.